CEA-MetroCarac/PySSPFM/doc/README.md

 ### V.3) - MeanLoop

 <p align="justify" width="100%">
 The <code>MeanLoop</code> object is defined within the <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/utils/nanoloop/analysis.py">utils/nanoloop/analysis</a></code> script.
-It is initialized with a <code>MultiLoop</code> object, and optionally, a phase calibration dictionary.
+It is initialized with a <code>MultiLoop</code> object (see section <a href="https://github.com/CEA-MetroCarac/PySSPFM/tree/main/doc#v2---multiloop">V.2) - MultiLoop</a> of documentation), and optionally, a phase calibration dictionary (see section <a href="https://github.com/CEA-MetroCarac/PySSPFM/tree/main/doc#v1---post-measurement-phase-calibration">V.1) - Post-measurement phase calibration</a> of documentation).
 This object facilitates the averaging of all loops within the <code>MultiLoop</code>, encompassing both amplitude, phase, and piezoresponse, except for the initial loop (if <code>del_first_loop is True</code>), which differs due to the sample's pre-polarized state at the beginning of the measurement.
 If a phase calibration dictionary is provided, the phase component of the MeanLoop is processed accordingly.
 </p>

 <p align="center" width="100%">